WalidNewaz/www_walidnewaz_com/content/blog/upgrade-your-css/index.md

 In this example, the text "good" is rendered in italics, with bold weight, and transformed to uppercase.
 By utilizing these reusable classes, we can easily combine them in various ways to achieve effective and flexible styling without duplicating CSS code.

-If you're intrigued by this system of design, I recommend exploring the detailed resources available on the <a href="https://designsystem.digital.gov/utilities/" target="_blank">USWDS site</a>.
+If you're intrigued by this system of design, I recommend exploring the detailed resources available on the [USWDS site](https://designsystem.digital.gov/utilities/).
 They delve into this approach, providing valuable insights and guidelines for creating efficient and modular CSS designs.

 ## Theming